 Support for Diverse Faculty

-Formats: On-Campus Workshop, Individual Consulting/Coaching, or Online Faculty Learning Community
+Formats: Online Professional Development Course, Individual Virtual Consulting/Coaching, or Online Faculty Learning Community

 Student incivility and inappropriate disruptions can derail faculty’s classroom effectiveness and student learning.
 Given that diverse faculty are more likely to experience incivilities, they need to be prepared to address them.
 In an interactive format, participants will learn about diverse faculty’s experiences with classroom incivility.
 They will also learn about the potential consequences for diverse faculty of unchecked classroom incivilities.
 Most importantly, participants will learn about and practice strategies they can use to address student classroom incivility.
 At the end, each participant will have an individual plan to address potential classroom incivilities.